onlyquake/xonotic-wiki/Vehicles.md

 ========
 # Vehicles in Xonotic

 There are several types of vehicles available in Xonotic to make team play more fun.
+Some can fly, some can jump, some can walk, and some can dive.
 Some need at least one player to operate (drive or pilot).
 Some vehicles need, in addition to a driver/pilot, one more more shooters to operate the weapons on the vehicles.
 Some vehicles are not equipped with weapons but can carry a lot of players.

 # Where are vehicles available?